Skip to content

 Up to $175K USDA feasibility grant for ag-tech, food, forestry, and rural innovation startups — one annual solicitation, submitted via Grants.gov.

-How to apply in Connecticut
+How to apply for Connecticut funding, step by step

 Connecticut small business funding FAQ